jju/stubbl/teams/sumprunners.md

 | TC Sump Runners | Green Cup VIII       |    4 |    2 |   10 |     16 |   31.25 |   29 |   40 |   31 |      5 |   -2 |
 | TC Sump Runners | Green Cup X          |    3 |    2 |   11 |     16 |      25 |   23 |   46 |   28 |     -4 |   -4 |

+## History

+The Sump Runners have never had a winning Pro-Level season.

+### Seasons

+The TC Sump Runners were facing relegation in the second UBBL Challenge tournament but fought their way to third place.

+The Sump Runners had their own undefeated run going mowing down challengers in the B-Side of the UBBL Challenge III tournament until the [Arborist](arborealmenace) scoring threat proved too much in the final.

+Green Cup X saw the team play putridly and the faced relegation in UBBL Challenge IV, where they managed to get a couple of wins and preserved their attempts for the Green Cup.

+#### Projection GCXI

+W-D-L 6-0-9

+Last place in the Stacks.

 ### Stars & Scrubs